 THIS MUST STOP.

-Post a little message to say you support the Jarawas and you want the human zoo to end, on our facebook page and twitter :
+You can post to say you support the Jarawas and you want the human zoo to end, on your facebook, copy the link to the petition

 To win against the Indian government, we need to collect a million signatures.

 If everyone who signs the petition finds three other people to sign, we can achieve our goal!

 Over the past five years, we have campaigned to pressure the Indian government to close this dreadful human zoo.
 That is why we have launched a petition.

 We are rather proud because we are only a team of two volunteers, Alexandre and I, and we have managed to get more than 275,000 signatures.